caweidmann/checklist/README.md

 - bigger text, less text
 - links to more complete information (e.g. read more)
 - printer friendly pages (CSS)
+- build code that is independant of interface

 ## team